BennyLudacrys/BennyLudacrys/README.md

 ### Hi there! 👋 I'm Benedito Muianga

-#### I'm a back end developer, I like to develop Rest and Restfull APIs in Java, PHP languages.
-I am currently working on personal projects to solidify my knowledge to stay up to date on technological changes.

-#### I have been a linux user for more than 3 years as my main system and I have some control over the commands
+#### 👨‍💻 Software Developer | IT Enthusiast | Problem Solver

+#### Passionate about technology and software development, with experience in Java, Python, Django, and microservices architecture.
+I work on projects ranging from emergency support systems to store management and facial recognition solutions.
+I have a strong interest in artificial intelligence and data analysis, constantly striving to create innovative and scalable solutions.

+🎯 Focused on:

+    Microservices Architecture
+    Cloud Computing
+    API Integration
+    Full-Stack Development

+####🚀 Always looking for new challenges and opportunities to learn and contribute!

+####📬 Let's connect!

 [![Blog](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/benedito-muianga)
 ![Blog](https://img.shields.io/badge/Ubuntu-E95420?style=for-the-badge&logo=ubuntu&logoColor=white)